 Highlights include the title track, the catchy pop of "Modern Love" and the sheer insanity of "Cat People (Putting Out Fires)".
 The lowlight, if I may be controversial for a second (and I may; who's going to stop me?
 You?
 Pah!) is "China Girl", presented here in a less harrowing format than Iggy's version but now with added mild racism.
 This is one that could have done with being shorter, and the radio edit deals with this problem to some extent.
 It sold approximately twenty bajillion copies as a single and is still one of Bowie's most well known tracks, so apparently the joke is on me.

 If I may digress for a minute (again, it's entirely up to me if I do or not so I'm not sure why I'm asking), I cannot discuss this album without mentioning that "Let's Dance" itself was the first dance at my wedding.
-I love my wife very much and this is our song.
+I loved my wife very much and this was our song.
 That's all I wanted to say about that.

 Such sentiments duly delivered, let's get back to our storyline: in terms of commercial success, this is The Daddy - the one that woke up an America that had been turned off by Bowie's wilderness years of electronic experimentation.
 Stadia beckoned, and the creative genius delivered the "Serious Moonlight" tour - an entire tour based on one of the oddest bits of lyric ever written.
 At this stage one would be tempted to wonder how he keeps getting away with things like that, but I know what happens next...

 Join us next time - if there is a next time - for the horror.
 THE HORROR.